joranquinten/randomtale/README.md

 python randomtale.py
 ```

-To abort the script, press:
+To abort the script, use:

 ```
 Ctrl + C